 Moving fundraising operations online is a key way charities can help their recovery from the financial fall out of the pandemic, which has seen shops close and in-person events cancelled.

-In August, we showcased the top online fundraising platforms for charities.
+Last year we showcased the top online fundraising platforms for charities.

 Platforms covered range from JustGiving, which has 22 million users globally to LocalGiving, which supports small local charities through providing access to matchfunding.
 Another is GiveWP, which is a fundraising plug-in that can be used by charities using the Wordpress content management system.